microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

 In the long term it's likely that these differences in the information and flags required to support creating a bundle and creating a package will only continue to grow.

 Unpack and Unbundle is a somewhat different story.
-MSIXMgr defines an unpack command which in some ways looks more like a "convert" than an "unpack" (i.e. "unpack" msix to folder, "pack" folder to vhdx).
-This means that the msixmgr unpack command needs to take many more options to define the "unpack" destination than the makeappx unpack command which always unpacks to a folder.
-With the set of options to describe the output it looks more like the "pack\bundle" commands of the other tools.
-In an api that supported creation of the CIM, VHD, VHDX file as well as creation of msix and msixbundle files, callers might find it strange to need to first pack their directory to an msix, and then create the vhdx from the msix, rather than just creating the vhdx directly.
-However, signing is not integrated into any of these tools, and is a separate step that is done after packaging is complete.
-This may prevent direct creation of VHDX files from the layout directory if signing tools don't support this scenario (TODO: sreading, looking into this)

 If defined as an atomic operation where a package is unpacked to a folder, it is less likely that differences will arise between unbundle and unpack.
 However, as seen with the existing makemsix tool, as long as pack and bundle are separate operations it may not be especially useful for unbundle and unpack to be joined.
 Unpacking of all bundled packages might save time if someone wanted to examine the manifest of a main package inside the bundle, as might be an expected use case for a command line tool.
 But in cases where the api is actually being used programattically, to do something like extract all packages and update